 Rydal Mount was founded by T.G.
 Osborn on 19 September 1885.
 The School, which was to be a boys’ boarding school in the Methodist tradition, was named after the house (now called Old House) on Lansdowne Road which Osborn had acquired through the good offices of the Reverend F.W.
 Payne, a wealthy benefactor and Wesleyan minister who lived in Colwyn Bay.

 Five years earlier, in 1880, Penrhos College had been founded as a Methodist girls’ boarding school, also as a result of the generosity of Frederick Payne.
 In 1887, on Pwllycrochan Avenue, Frederick Payne in addition founded St John’s Methodist Church which, from its opening in1888, was used regularly by both Rydal and Penrhos for over a hundred years.
-In 2010, the church and the school began exploring the possibility of the school taking ownership of St John’s Church, which is used for school worship and special events.
+In 2016, the school once again took ownership of St John’s Church, which is used for school worship and special events.

 Rydal School 1885-1995